F-Adigun208/F-Adigun208.github.io/README.md

 **Key findings:**
 Purchase frequency: Reveals a pattern in customers' purchases, highlighting the need for proper inventory planning.

-Average spending by category: identify how customers value each accessory, allowing for the standard pricing strategy
+Average spending by category: Identify how customers value each accessory, allowing for the standard pricing strategy

 Purchase by season: Identify the sales trend by season.
 Allowing for an accurate demand forecast and strategic planning.